 Although all the Gurdwaras and temples have an equal reverence, some of them do leave an ever lasting impression.
-One…Read More
+One of these holy places…Read More

 I had heard of Isle of Wight way back in 1973 during my first visit to England.
-I was lunching…Read More
+I was lunching with a Gujju friend,…Read More

 My wife is a person of few words; very few words.
-She rarely asks for anything and whenever she does,…Read More
+She rarely asks for anything and whenever she does, it becomes a commandment…Read More

 It is not the grandeur of its architecture which makes the Shaktipeeth different from the other temples, but the moving spirit of its founder, Shree Durga-chranan-anuragi Baba Sant Nagpal, who dedicated his entire life for the service of the down trodden and the needy people.